vives-projectweek-2021/project-repository-phaser-game/README.md

 [![Youtube video](img/YTthumbnail.png)](https://www.youtube.com/watch?v=s3fNe2pG_wg)

 Our idea is to make an infinite runner game.
 Where the objective is to get the character as far as possible while avoiding obstacles (and collect coins).
-But with a twist, this endless runner can be played with a friend, they can try to stop you by droping obstacles and activating debuffs.
+But with a twist, this endless runner can be played with a friend, they can try to stop you by dropping obstacles and activating debuffs.

 We chose an endless runner because you can start very simple and build up from there.